 Heavy bags can mean stiff muscles.
 Regular stretching and targeted exercises can help reduce tension, as well as helping to strengthen your upper body.
 Try to fit a shoulder workout into your exercise routines.
 Yoga, pilates and weight training can all be great for strengthening your shoulders.

 Some exercises you can do to help include:

 - Shoulder rolls

 - Resistance band rows.

 Find the right fit

-When choosing a handbag, there are a few features that can make it more comfortable (and reduce the weight on your body).
+When choosing a handbag, there are a few features that can make it more comfortable and reduce the strain on your body.
 Look for bags with wider straps, as they can help to spread the weight over a larger area.
 Find a bag that sits closer to your body, as you want to be able to swing your arms and move your hips naturally.

-Let’s face it: handbags are not likely to disappear from too many wardrobes in the short-term.
-Knowing how to find the right handbag, as well as the best way to carry it to minimise strain on your body is the next best solution.
+Let’s face it, your handbag probably isn't going to disappear from your wardrobe anytime soon, so knowing how to find the right handbag, as well as the best way to carry it to minimise strain on your body is the next best solution.

 * Disclaimer: This blog post is not intended to replace the advice of a medical professional.
 The above information should not be used to diagnose, treat, or prevent any disease or medical condition.
 Please consult your doctor before making any changes to your diet, sleep methods, daily activity, or fitness routine.
 Sweat assumes no responsibility for any personal injury or damage sustained by any recommendations, opinions, or advice given in this article.